 Unhealthy teenage body image is directly related to low self-esteem, which can lead to negative moods and mood swings.

 Young people who are feeling down are more likely to focus on the negative messages around them and make negative comparisons between their bodies and what they see as ‘ideal’ bodies.
 Low self-esteem and poor body image are risk factors for the development of risky weight loss strategies, eating disorders and mental health disorders like depression.

 Boys, girls, men and women can all be affected by body image issues, but in different ways.
 For example, teenage girls who don’t like their bodies often want to lose weight and be thinner.
 Teenage boys want to lose weight, be taller or have more muscles.

 Some children are more likely than others to feel unhappy about their bodies.
 Children might be more at risk of developing an unhealthy body image if they:

-- feel pressure from family, peers or media to conform to a narrow social ideal of beauty and attractiveness
+- feel pressure from family, peers or media to fit into a narrow idea of beauty

 - are perfectionists

 - look at themselves from the ‘outside’ and worry about how others see them

 - compare themselves to others